-Knowing your risk of recurrence is especially important if you are considering adjuvant Gleevec (imatinib).
+Knowing your estimated risk of recurrence is especially important if you are considering adjuvant Gleevec (imatinib).
 Patients with a low risk or very low risk tumor may not need to take adjuvant Gleevec (imatinib).
 At least three years of adjuvant treatment is recommended for GIST patients with a high risk of recurrence.
 In the United States adjuvant Gleevec (imatinib) is also recommended for patients with intermediate risk, although the duration of treatment is not specified (NCCN, 2016).
 A recent study by Quek, et.al, 2016 has shed a light on this uncertainty by demonstrating how mutational analysis can improve risk stratification for this subgroup of patients who may benefit from adjuvant Gleevec (imatinib).
 In the study, intermediate risk GIST patients with KIT Exon 11 deletion mutations had inferior clinical outcomes, with recurrence-free survival comparable to high risk patients.

 There are several different methods used to classify the risk of recurrence in GIST.
 Some have advantages over others for specific cases (for example, if the primary tumor site is unknown, one method has advantages over others).
 An understanding of how it is calculated should prove helpful in determining your prognosis and treatment plans with the help of your health care team.